 Of course, the Three Magi look quite different from the women.
 They are wearing colourful eastern robes and the familiar Phrygian caps.
 The Magi are not carrying crowns like the woman do, but are presumably holding the gifts mentioned in the Bible in their hands: gold, frankincense and myrrh.
 In the top right corner, the Star of Bethlehem can be seen.
 The Magi were not part of the original composition.
 They were added after the mosaics in the palace church of Theoderic were purged, and the fact that there are three of them can be seen as a reference to the Holy Trinity, and thus as an anti-Arian statement.

 On the south wall – i.e. the wall on the right – we see a similar procession of male saints (see the image above).
 The men are processing towards the east from a walled city labelled PALATIVM and CIVITAS RAVENN.
 There are 26 of them, and they are led by Saint Martin of Tours.
-Saint Martin is followed by two popes, CLEMIS (Pope Clemens; 88-99) and SVSTVS (Pope Sixtus; 115-125), and the CORNELIVS who is in sixth position was also a pope (Pope Cornelius; 251-253).
+Saint Martin is followed by two popes, CLEMIS (Pope Clemens; 88-99) and SVSTVS (Pope Sixtus; 115-125).
+The CORNELIVS who is in sixth position was also a pope (Pope Cornelius; 251-253).

 Compared to the women on the other side, there is slightly more variation.
 Some of the men have beards while others are clean-shaven.
-Saint Cornelius is holding his crown with just one hand and pointing his right hand at the man behind him, Cyprianus of Carthage, who was a friend and ally during the so-called Novatianist Schism in the 250s.
+Saint Cornelius is holding his crown with just one hand and is pointing his right hand at the man behind him, Cyprianus of Carthage, who was a friend and ally during the so-called Novatianist Schism in the 250s.
 The man in fourth position is notable because he is wearing a golden tunic under his white mantle.
 The man is Saint Lawrence, whose cult was very popular in Late Antiquity, as we have seen previously.
 Of course, Saint Martin at the head of the procession also stands out because of his purple mantle.
 Also included in the procession are saints who had a close connection to Ravenna: Vitalis and Apollinaris himself.

 Purges and changes

 Many of the mosaics in the lower zone were altered drastically after the rededication to Orthodoxy in the 560s.
-The mosaics of the Palatium and Classe were modified and the zones between the Palatium and Christ and Classe and the Madonna were almost completely erased.
+The mosaics of the Palatium and Classe were modified and the zones between the Palatium and Christ and between Classe and the Madonna were almost completely erased.
 Whatever was there originally was replaced by the two processions of saints, including the Three Magi.
 It has been speculated that the middle part of the mosaic portrayed a procession of Theoderic and members of his court before it fell victim to Agnellus’ hammers and chisels.
 However, as Deborah Mauskopf Deliyannis has forcefully argued, this imagery would have been without precedent and merely relies on weak assumptions.
-We can never know what was on the nave walls, but it was surely considered offensive to Orthodox worshippers and needed to be “taken care of”.
+We can never know what was on the nave walls in Theoderic’s time, but it was surely considered offensive to Orthodox worshippers and needed to be “taken care of”.

 However, if we take a closer look at the columns of the Palatium, we see fingers, hands and parts of arms on some of them.
 The body parts presumably belonged to figures representing Goths and/or Arians who were holding their hands up in the orans position.
 It is claimed, with some justification, that these elements were left in place on purpose, precisely to show to churchgoers that they had been erased.